 - (a) Civil penalties.
 The parish reserves the right to seek penalties and/or remedies through civil and/or criminal means as described below.
-The parish president shall designate staff person(s) who shall enforce this section. - (1) Violation of section 26-01, Defacement by graffiti prohibited: Violations of section 26-30 shall subject the offender(s) to civil penalties in the amount as described in this section pursuant to the total number of adjudicated violations within the parish by the offender. - a.
+The parish president shall designate staff person(s) who shall enforce this section.
+Citations issued must be paid within seven days from the issue date and time to the parish.
+The parish is authorized to file civil suit to collect any unpaid citations. - (1) Violation of section 26-31,01, Defacement by graffiti prohibited: Violations of section 26-3130 shall subject the offender(s) to civil penalties in the amount as described in this section pursuant to the total number of adjudicated violations within the parish by the offender.

+- a.
 First offense: \$100.00. - b.
 Second offense: \$250.00. - c.
 Third offense: \$500.00. - d.
 Fourth offense: \$750.00. - e.
-Fifth and any subsequent offenses: \$1,000.00. - (2) Violations of section 26-312, removal graffiti required: Violations of section 26-31 shall subject the offender(s) to civil penalties as described below. - a.
-Property owner: Violations of section 26-31 by the property owner or person in possession shall be subject to civil penalty not to exceed \$100.00 per offense. - b.
-Offender(s): Violations of section 26-31 by the offenders creating the graffiti shall subject the offender or, if offender is a juvenile, the parent or guardian of the juvenile, to a civil penalty not to exceed \$250.00 per offense. - (b) Criminal penalty.
+Fifth and any subsequent offenses: \$1,000.00. - (2) Violations of section 26-32312, removal graffiti required: Violations of section 26-3231 shall subject the offender(s) to civil penalties as described below. - a.
+Property owner: Violations of section 26-3231 by the property owner or person in possession shall be subject to civil penalty not to exceed \$100.00 per offense. - b.
+Offender(s): Violations of section 26-3231 by the offenders creating the graffiti shall subject the offender or, if offender is a juvenile, the parent or guardian of the juvenile, to a civil penalty not to exceed \$250.00 per offense. - (b) Criminal penalty.
 In addition to, or in lieu of civil penalties or other remedies, violation of section 26-31 of this section shall constitute a criminal infraction in accordance with section 1-7 of this Code.

 Sec.
-26-33.
+26-3433.
 Collection of delinquent costs.